ssamot/ssamot.github.io/content/posts/tpvsdick.md

 description = "...doing theology"
 +++

-I don't have much to say here apart from posting two quotes from two my favourite authors:
+I don't have much to say here apart from posting two quotes from two of my favourite authors:

 Terry Pratchett:
 > And sin, young man, is when you treat people as things.
 Including yourself.
 That’s what sin is.